mramshalabi/harry_potter_quiz/README.md

-# harry_potter_quiz
+# Harry Potter Quiz:
- # Harry Potter Quiz: a small quiz showcasing what I've learned so far.
-Includes if/else statements, tracks your score, and fun statements. created using google colab.
+   a small quiz showcasing what I've learned so far on my self-taught journey.

+   Includes if/else statements, tracks your score, and fun statements.

+   Created using Google Colab.